dandi/handbook/docs/11_view.md

 ## File view

-The right side panel allows you also to access the list of folders and files.
+The right side panel allows you also to access a file browser to navigate the list of folders and files in a Dandiset.

 <img
 src="./img/web_dandiset_files.png"